yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 ## Future projects

 The delays in merging `Project Y.F.C.` don’t only affect Mainline users, they also impede progress in development.
-In another example of Hell freezing over (no one expected AMD fixing OpenGL), NVIDIA of all people [open sourced some documentation](https://github.com/NVIDIA/open-gpu-doc/blob/master/classes/3d/clb197.h) (partially of course, this is NVIDIA we’re talking about, they’re so closed source they don’t even get fresh air) including proper names for Maxwell 3D registers, completely new registers and even previously unknown values.
+In another example of Hell freezing over (no one expected AMD fixing OpenGL), NVIDIA of all people [open sourced some documentation](https://github.com/NVIDIA/open-gpu-doc/blob/master/classes/3d/clb197.h) (partially of course, this is NVIDIA we’re talking about, they’re so closed source they don’t even get fresh air).
+This includes proper names for Maxwell 3D registers, completely new registers, and even previously unknown values.
-Maide has been {{< gh-hovercard "8766" "checking, replacing and cleaning a lot of code" >}} a lot of code thanks to this new official information, but the merge for this change will have to wait.
+Maide has been {{< gh-hovercard "8766" "checking, replacing, and cleaning a lot of code" >}} thanks to this new official information, but the merge for this change will have to wait.
 No game fixes are expected out of this, but the clean-up and ease of understanding is very much worth it.

-An interesting experiment that will benefit all users in a few bandwidth starved games like `The Legend of Zelda: Breath of the Wild`, `Xenoblade Chronicles 3` and `SHIN MEGAMI TENSEI V` among others is increasing the size of Vulkan’s stream buffer size.
+An interesting experiment that will benefit all users in a few bandwidth-starved games like `The Legend of Zelda: Breath of the Wild`, `Xenoblade Chronicles 3`, and `SHIN MEGAMI TENSEI V`, among others, is increasing the size of Vulkan’s stream buffer size.
 Testing shows a performance boost of 10-50% depending on the system, even without ReBAR support, which limits the buffer size to 256MB.
 Having access to all available VRAM opens the possibility for even higher gains!

 {{< single-title-imgs-compare
-	"There should be a difficulty mode called upside-down (Axiom Verge)" "./128mb.png"
+	"Look at the performance difference!
+(Xenoblade Chronicles 3)" "./128mb.png"
 	"./2048mb.png"
 >}}

-After too much nagging from your writer, byte[] implemented a {{< gh-hovercard "8861" "draft to easily test the feature with a slider," >}} but the final goal is to manage it dynamically, so don’t expect to see this feature as an UI option, more like just a passive skill.
+After too much nagging from your writer, byte[] implemented a {{< gh-hovercard "8861" "draft to easily test the feature with a slider," >}} but the final goal is to manage it dynamically, so don’t expect to see this feature as a UI option in an official release.

 Working on the finishing touches for `Project London`, Tobi has not been passive at all: